harripd/H2MMpythonlib/docs/source/OOptimizationTutorial.rst

 In particular, the *ICL* is very useful in identifying the best model.

-We will also now use a data set with 3 detectors, so that we can see how different detector numbers affect the analylsis code.
+We will also now use a data set with 3 detectors, so that we can see how different detector numbers affect the analysis code.

 .. code-block::